aergoio/aergo-timer-service/README.md

 ### Step 2

-Create the function that should be called, with a single argument, and add this line of code at the beginning to limit who can call it:
+Create the function that should be called (it can have arguments) and add this line of code at the beginning to limit who can call it:

 ```lua
 assert(system.getSender() == timer, "only the timer contract can call this function")